tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

 itself.

 We encode this knowledge in the HIR's type system: "heapness" and "immediateness" each get a bit in the [type lattice](/blog/lattice-bitset/).
+We use this in the optimizer to reason about [effects](/blog/compiler-effects/), among other things.

 On most heap objects, with only a few exceptions, you can write instance variables (fields, attributes, whatever you want to call them).
 You can *never*